panique/huge/README.md

 TODO: change the tutorial in the blog !

 * 1. call the install script via `_install.php`, which will create a `users.db` file right in the `database` folder.
 That's it.
-Please note that the `database` folder needs to be writeable and you need to have the SQLite extension activated in PHP.
+Please note that the `database` folder needs to be writable and you need to have the SQLite extension activated in PHP.

 #####HOW TO INSTALL 1-MINIMAL VERSION